About Dara Saville

 Dara Saville is an herbalist, geographer, writer, mother, and native plant advocate in Albuquerque, New Mexico.
 Growing up and spending her early adulthood in largely nature-deficient environments, the discovery of the natural world in her early 20s was a life-changing development.
 Backpacking the mountains, canyons, and deserts of the American West revealed a new reality in which landscapes, plants, rivers, and animals could be revitalizing forces in one’s life.
 This became the subject of most of Dara’s work and writing ever since.

 Dara’s current writing projects are underway as a Geography and Environmental Studies PhD student in the field of Geohumanities.
 This work focuses on the ecological-social lives of medicinal plants and people in relation to the challenges of living on a changing planet.
 She is also a primary contributor to the Albuquerque Herbalism blog.
 Previous writing includes contributions to 8 herbal compendium books and a decade-long column ‘Of Wilderness and Gardens’ in Plant Healer Quarterly.
 Her herbalism articles have also appeared in professional journals such as The Journal of Medicinal Plant Conservation and The Journal of the American Herbalists Guild.
 Dara’s first book published by University of New Mexico Press, The Ecology of Herbal Medicine, is an in-depth look at medicinal plants as seen through the lens of landscapes and the living ecological systems we all inhabit.

 In addition to writing, Dara is actively engaged with her community.
 She is the founder and primary instructor of Albuquerque Herbalism, a bioregional herbal studies program, and the Executive Director of the Yerba Mansa Project, a nonprofit organization focused on native medicinal plants and land stewardship.
-She has an MS in Geography and Environmental Studies from the University of New Mexico and New Mexico State University and is also a graduate of Tieraona Low Dog’s Foundations of Herbal Medicine program.
+She his currently working on her PhD in Geography and Environmental Studies in a joint program at the University of New Mexico and New Mexico State University and is also a graduate of Tieraona Low Dog’s Foundations of Herbal Medicine program.
 She is also an instructor in UNM’s Holistic Health and Curanderismo Programs and a Native Plant Society board member.

 Photo Credit: Jessi T. Walsh